-Be mindful when shopping for an automatic transmission shop.
-If there is a BBB sign on the establishment or in the ad, you will be able to verify their history with past customers and the performance or lack thereof.
+Be mindful of qualifications, reviews, and reputation when selecting the right automatic transmission shop.
+If there is a BBB sign on the establishment or on their website you can verify their history and the performance with past customers or lack thereof.

 Note if they’re a member of Automatic Transmission Rebuilder Association (ATRA) or Automatic Service Association (ASA), or possibly a nationwide franchise with training programs for their technicians.
 If so, do they have continuing education?

 Do also take into consideration whether the shop well-equipped with the proper diagnostic tools and the easily noticed hydraulic lifts needed to raise your car.

 The quality and dollar value of the warranty vary and are determined by the quality of the shop.
 There should be a standard written guarantee supporting all work when completed.
 Extensive warranties including parts and labor are provided by My Transmission experts specialists and Nationwide warranties are available in all 50 states and Canada.

 How My Transmission Experts is Helping Keep Customers and Employees Safe The Safety of Our Employees & Customers is Very Important.
 We’re here for you.
 Automotive repair and maintenance shops were deemed an essential business [...]